Data708983/BYD_WORLD_ULTRA/README.md

 ### i18n Suppot

-- You can modify or create your i18n locale file in the lang folder
+- This plugin supports international language files, allowing you to edit or create relevant language files to customize almost all prompts! in the lang folder

 ## Configuration